 Laura E Niklason PhD, MD

-Professor of Anesthesiology and of Biomedical Engineering and Residential College Associate Fellow in Faculty of Arts and Sciences; Division Chief; Vice Chair, Research
+Professor of Anesthesiology and of Biomedical Engineering; Division Chief; Vice Chair, Research

 Dr. Niklason is Professor of Anesthesia and Biomedical Engineering at Yale.She received her Bachelors degrees in Physics and Biophysics from the University of Illinois, and went on to the University of Chicago for her PhD in Biophysics in 1988.
 Dr. Niklason subsequently received her MD from the University of Michigan, where she did her internship.
 She then went on tothe Massachusetts General Hospital for residency in Anesthesia, followed by fellowship training in Critical Care Medicine.
 During her time in Boston, Dr.Niklason was also a post-doctoral researcher at MIT with Dr. Robert Langer,where she developed techniques for the tissue engineering of autologous arteries.
 Dr. Niklason joined the faculty at Duke University in 1998, where she continued her work in cardiovascular tissue engineering, and founded a biotechnology company designed to bring tissue engineered cardiovascular products to the clinic.
 Dr. Niklason has received national and international recognition for her work in this field, receiving the Discover Magazine award for Technological Innovation in 2000.
 In January of 2006, Niklason moved to Yale University, where she is expanding her research program in tissue engineering of blood vessels and lung, as well as understanding the basic aspects of cellular aging.